facebookresearch/ParlAI/docs/source/tutorial_messenger.rst

 4. Tasks with an overworld should return the name of the world that they want to queue a user into from the ``parley`` call in which the user makes that selection to enter a world.
 5. Tasks with no overworld will immediately attempt to put a user into the queue for the default task onboarding world or actual task world (if no onboarding world exists), and will do so again following the completion of a world (via ``episode_done``).
 6. To collect the conversation, data should be collected during every ``parley`` and saved during the ``world.shutdown`` call.
 You must inform the user of the fact that the data is being collected as well as your intended use.
+7. Finally, if you wish to use and command line arguments as you would in ParlAI, specify those in the ``opt`` section of the config file.

 Running a Task